abhisekjha/filesystem-four-loopers/README.md

 ## Requirements

-- Your program shall prompt `mfs>` when ready for user input.
+- The program shall prompt `mfs>` when ready for user input.
 - Implement the following commands:

 | Command   | Usage                                            | Description                                                                                                   |